 Local Transportation.
 The host institution can assist each team in arranging for local transportation.
-However, for teams' sports where ground transportation is paid for by the NCAA the school MUST book through GO GROUND.
 Please reference the NCAA travel policies here.
-The

-Host/LOC shall provide local transportation from the hotel to the HQ hotel as well as back and forth transportation between the HQ hotel and competition venue for officials, NCAA staff, Committee, and VIP's.
+The Host/LOC shall provide local transportation from the hotel to the HQ hotel as well as back and forth transportation between the HQ hotel and competition venue for officials, NCAA staff, Committee, and VIP's.